Matej-Knize/english-for-designers/03-content-first/oneword.md

 Now I am on my own spiritual journey to discover what tomorrow truly means.
 It still scares me.
 But now, I can see it even as something positive that could bring solutions to my problems and not only creating the new ones.
 And, of course, I haven't forgotten to use it as an excuses.
 In today's bussy world, it's pleasant to taking a break for myself, even if it means more work later.

 In conclusion, I would just like to add that whatever tomorrow brings, good or bad, it's definitely worth waiting for because if a person gives up today, they might miss out on the best that life could offer, and it might just come right ***tomorrow...***

+abstract silhouette of man with fear of tomorow